reedcwilson/exercises/python/resistor-color/README.md

 ## Submitting Exercises

-Note that, when trying to submit an exercise, make sure the solution is in the `$EXERCISM_WORKSPACE/python/rectangles` directory.
+Note that, when trying to submit an exercise, make sure the solution is in the `$EXERCISM_WORKSPACE/python/resistor-color` directory.

 You can find your Exercism workspace by running `exercism debug` and looking for the line that starts with `Workspace`.

 For more detailed information about running tests, code style and linting, please see [Running the Tests](http://exercism.io/tracks/python/tests).

+## Source

+Maud de Vries, Erik Schierboom [https://github.com/exercism/problem-specifications/issues/1458](https://github.com/exercism/problem-specifications/issues/1458)

 ## Submitting Incomplete Solutions